bigskysoftware/htmx/www/content/docs.md

 ### htmx Security Tools

-Of course, bugs happen and developers are not perfect, so it is good to have a layered approach to security for your web application.
-Browsers have a built-in protection layer, [Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), which we will discuss [below](#csp-options).
-But htmx provides tools to help secure your application as well.
+Of course, bugs happen and developers are not perfect, so it is good to have a layered approach to security for your web application, and htmx provides tools to help secure your application as well.

 Let's take a look at them.